kamil9125-source/minecraft-p2w-detector/README.md

 ## Build

 Requirements:
+- Fabric Loader for Minecraft 1.21.11
+- Fabric API for Minecraft 1.21.11
 - JDK 21
 - Gradle installed, or import the folder as a Gradle project in IntelliJ IDEA